qiufengchn/qiufengchn.github.io/_pages/about.md

 -  👋 Hi, I’m FENG_QIU (@qiufengchn)
 -  👀 Focus on Urban Morphology, Energy Resilience and AI for Urban Computing.
--  🌱 I’m currently a student researcher of Huazhong University Of Science and Technology, HUST.
+-  🌱 Currently a student researcher of Huazhong University of Science and Technology, HUST.
--  ❤️ I'm looking to collaborate on things like urban computing and semantic recognition of street view images.
+-  ❤️ Looking to collaborate on things like urban computing and semantic recognition of street view images.
 -  📫 How to reach me:
   -  qiufengchn@gmail.com (for work) ;
   -  qiufengchn@hust.edu.cn (for academic discussion);